 It is best that other siblings and children do not come with you to the hospital as there is always a waiting time before children have their procedure.
 There are no facilities for other children in DOSA or the Guilford Day Surgery Unit.
 Siblings may be cared for in the WCH creche.

-If you are asked to come to the Hospital at 7am your child will have their procedure between 8.30am and 12 noon.
+If you are asked to come to the Hospital between 6:30am and 7:00am, your child will have their procedure between 8:30am and 12 noon.